 Every civilization has passed on to us its knowledge and experience of the essential laws of life.
 A systematic and comparative study of this vast heritage enables us to discover the universal and timeless ideas that have formed characters, shaped visions of the future and helped men and women to meet the challenges of their time.

 As a School of Philosophy in the Classical Tradition, we offer a wide-ranging programme of studies designed to provide a holistic education - an education that does not just impart knowledge but also awakens and develops our other human faculties such as love, compassion, imagination, intuition, will power, perseverance, and any others that can help us to overcome our individual and collective problems.

 A philosophical education may not lead to the quick, verifiable and measurable products we are so accustomed to expect.
 But it can produce a profound transformation within the individual, and therein lies its value.

-Today New Acropolis is present in over 60 countries and growing.
+Today New Acropolis is present in over 60 countries.

 The figures below are taken from our 2020 yearbook.

 To view the 2020 yearbook in full, please see here